ness-tea/snake-remastered/README.md

+# Snake 2.0
+I worked in a student team to develop a remastered version of the open-source Snake game.
-Snake 2.0 - A project for Software Management 3XA3
+A project for Software Management 3XA3.
-A remastered version of Snake.

 Developers: Georgeo Mo, Harrison Lau, Vanessa Truong